isw-kudos/kudos-docs/docs/boards/msgraph/custom-tiles.md

       ![example](/assets/msgraph/custom-tiles5.png)

-1. Kudos Boards should be shown in the list.
+1. Huddo Boards should be shown in the list.

       Users can now pin this to their menu.
 This may take 10 minutes to appear